rumijha/data-lake-with-apache-spark/README.md

 #### Project Description
 A music streaming startup, Sparkify, has grown their user base and song database even more and want to move their data warehouse to a data lake.
 Their data resides in S3, in a directory of JSON logs on user activity on the app, and JSON metadata on the songs in their app.
-Here I have built an ETL pipeline that extracts their data from S3, processes them using Spark, and loads the data back into S3 as a set of dimensional tables.
+Here I have built an ETL pipeline that extracts their data from S3, processes them using **Apache Spark**, and loads the data back into S3 as a set of dimensional tables.
 The processed data will allow the analytics team to find insights into what songs their users are listening to most frequently

 #### Datasets